 A remarkable debut

-At only twenty-two years of age, Delacroix submitted his first work to the Salon of 1882, inspired by Dante’s Inferno, Dante and Virgil in Hell (Musée du Louvre).
+At only twenty-four years of age, Delacroix submitted his first work to the Salon of 1882, inspired by Dante’s Inferno, Dante and Virgil in Hell (Musée du Louvre).
 The artwork immediately caught the attention of critics.
 He quickly incarnated a new generation of artists qualified as Romantic, a term inspired by literature.
 Like his contemporaries Victor Hugo, Alexandre Dumas, Hector Berlioz, and Alfred de Musset, Delacroix wanted to pursue his own style and reshape the concept of art.
 Like them, he also had deep knowledge of the art of the Old Masters.
 At the Louvre, which opened in 1793, Delacroix discovered and admired the works of Raphael, Michelangelo, Titian, Rubens, and Poussin.

 For the Salon of 1824, he presented a large painting depicting events of the Greek War of Independence, The Massacre at Scio (Louvre).
 In 1827, Delacroix exhibited several other paintings, including the masterful Death of Sardanapalus (Louvre).
 Inspired by Lord Byron’s tragedy, the painting portrays the Assyrian ruler upon a pyre, surrounded by his horses, his treasures, his wives, all the possessions he wanted destroyed with him, sentenced to death for treason.
 While the painting was praised by Victor Hugo and Dumas, critics were shocked by its whirling composition, primacy of color, and violent tones.
 Delacroix emerged, definitively, as a remarkable painter, whose style broke with the customs and academic rules of the time.